terryyoung22/projects/README.md

 # Projects [![Devops Coder Guy](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)]

 ## Breakdown
 This repository is the public version of some of my smaller applications.
+I am currently working on updating this repo as of `1/13/2021` and adding some of my projects that are hosted in other repos here to help keep everything in 1 location

 ## Clone
 Just to help speed up the process, go ahead and clone: